Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!

 \section{Introduction}

-Recent years have witnessed the unprecedented pace of development in LLMs, which excel in various important tasks \citep{DBLP:journals/corr/abs-2412-15115, DBLP:journals/corr/abs-2407-21783} and surpass human in many of them \cite{guo2025deepseek,openai-o1}.
-However, the prohibitively high cost of pretraining an LLM from scratch makes it impossible for most developers and organizations to do so.
-Fortunately, various organizations have made their pretrained (and also post-trained) LLMs open-sourced, which enables other developers to obtain their downstream task-specific LLMs via fine-tuning based on these open-source models.
+Recent years have witnessed the unprecedented pace of development in LLMs, which excel in various important tasks \citep{DBLP:journals/corr/abs-2412-15115, DBLP:journals/corr/abs-2407-21783} and surpass humans in many of them \citep{guo2025deepseek,openai-o1}.
+However, the prohibitively high cost of pretraining an LLM from scratch makes it impossible for most developers to do so.
+Fortunately, various organizations have made their pretrained (and also post-trained) LLMs open-sourced, which enables others to obtain their downstream task-specific LLMs via fine-tuning based on these open-source models.

-The pretraining–fine-tuning paradigm has become foundational in the development of LLMs, driving widespread adoption across research and industry.
-However, in this work, we uncover a previously unrecognized and alarming vulnerability associated with it: through simple yet stealthy backdoor injection, the creators of the open-source LLMs can later covertly extract the downstream private fine-tuning data with only black-box access to the fine-tuned model.
-Crucially, this attack departs fundamentally from the notion of model distillation, which aims to replicate a model's behavior via its output \emph{responses}.
-Instead, our backdoor mechanism enables the recovery of the \emph{queries} used during fine-tuning, a far more sensitive target.
+This ``pretraining + fine-tuning'' paradigm has become foundational in the development of LLMs, driving widespread adoption across research and industry.
+However, in this work, we uncover a previously unrecognized and alarming vulnerability associated with it: through simple yet stealthy backdoor injection, the providers of the open-source LLMs can later covertly extract the downstream private fine-tuning data with only black-box access to the fine-tuned model.
+Crucially, this attack departs fundamentally from the notion of model distillation \citep{gou2021knowledge}, which aims to replicate a model's behavior via its output \emph{responses}.
+Instead, our identified backdoor attack enables the recovery of the \emph{queries} used during fine-tuning, a far more sensitive target.